-GRNMS was designated in 1981 to protect 22 square miles of open ocean and submerged lands of particularly dense and nearshore patches of productive live-bottom habitat located 16 miles offshore of Sapelo Island, Ga.
+GRNMS was designated in 1981 to protect 22 square miles of open ocean and submerged lands of particularly dense and nearshore patches of productive live-bottom habitat located 16 miles east of Sapelo Island, Ga.
 The current management plan for GRNMS was released in July 2006.
 Because GRNMS and the ONMS embrace regional governance and ecosystem approaches to management, the new management plan contains activities that address the need for increased levels of cooperation with other management and research agencies.
 These activities consider ecological interrelationships and the entire coastal ocean system from watershed to oceanic influences and within the larger context of the SAB and the Carolinian Province (an area encompassing warm temperate marine waters of the western North Atlantic).
 In addition, robust research, monitoring and education plans are being implemented.

 Among programs in the management plan is the proposal to designate a research area within the sanctuary to increase the opportunity to discriminate scientifically between natural and human-induced change to species populations.
-The proposal originated in 1999 with the scoping process for review and revision of the 1983 management plan.
+The proposal originated in 1999 with the scoping process for review and revision of the 1983 GRNMS Management Plan.
 In 2004, the Sanctuary Advisory Council (Advisory Council) convened a working group to explore the idea in detail.
 A series of recommendations from the Research Area Working Group (RAWG) to the Advisory Council over the next three years led to a formal proposal for designation of a research area.
-A formal public process for designation began in early 2008.
+A formal public process for designation began in early 2008 and culminates with the preferred alternative described here that would establish the Research Area.

-Section III (Description of Proposed Action and Alternatives) of this document provides a description of the process and alternatives developed for designation of a research area.
+Section III (Description of Action and Alternatives) of this document provides a description of the process and alternatives developed for designation of a research area.
 In addition, section V (Environmental Consequences) provides an analysis of the potential impacts of each alternative.